Y-O-S-H/1_Food/README.md

 		Q: Hey, I know we need things like vitamins and minterals!
 Why aren't they on the list?
-		A: Because you need to do the above list every day, whereas the other things can be considered when someone is willing to create their 'diet'.
-Not everyone wants their food to have to be labelled a 'diet', or even have to put that much thought into it, and some people only eat for comfort/pleasure.
+		A: Because you need to do the above list every day, whereas 'complete nutritional' information changes greatly depending on every human's biology, environment, situation, and own personal willingness.
+Not everyone wants their food to come with a political identity, or have to put that much effort or thought into eating, and some people only eat for comfort/pleasure.

 ##How to achieve your food needs
 ###Gathering